 "Entities should not be multiplied without necessity." – William Ockham

 Additionally, when something is said to be simple and effective, it doesn't always mean that it's an effective or viable solution for all problems unless otherwise validated.
-While simplicity can cut through the clutter and marginalize certain opposing or competing actions or factors, it may simply just take care of what's needed for a particular problem you're trying to solve.
+While the process of simplification can cut through the clutter and render certain opposing or competing actions and factors unecessary, the designed solution may simply just take care of what's needed for a particular problem that you're trying to solve.

 Combine too many elements at the same time or overall, you can quickly become overwhelmed with complexity.
 Conversely, if you incorporate too few necessary elements, you may not achieve your objective.